larmedina75/pulseaudio-equalizer-ladspa/README.md

 I like to play Spotify or other audio source and get a good sound.
 Other equalizers works grate but use only Gnome 3 header bar and I do really hate this header bars distribution, so I try to fix this and add some extra featues.

+## Features on version 2021.11

+  * Improves detectios of actions and changes on pesets
+  * Fixed detection of pulseaudio equalizer status on initializatoin
+  * Fixed bad sync to header bar and tool bar controls (preset box and enable/disable switch)
+  * Fixed error when equzliaer plugin for pulse audios is not present

 ## Features on version 2021.10

   * Export a preset